MauiJerry/picoMidiArcadeButtons/README.md

 The Adafruit code examples are written to support multiple boards.
 Some use board.i2c others use busio.I2C.
 Neither example mentions the rPi Pico.
 The Pico uses busio.
 I eliminated the board.i2c to reduce confusion.

-There are four python files in top level, but really code.py is a copy of one of others.
+There are five python files in top level, but really code.py is a copy of one of others.
 CircuitPython will execute code.py when the pico is booted.
 Two versions of code are:
  * code_QTMidi_digLED.py: uses simple on/off digital leds
  * code_QTMidi_pwmLED.py: uses pwm leds for fadeIn fadeOut effects
  * code_QTMidi_5x4.py: pwm version supporting 5 1x4 boards for 20 total buttons
+ * code_MidiQT_bankSwitch.py: one of 5 boards is used to Bank Switch the other 4 (16) midi buttons

 copy desired version to code.py

 note the program uses print statements sent to USB.